Atrytone arogos: Taxonomy

 While a lot of sources found on the Atrytone arogos arogos say that the original finding of the species was in 1833 and 1834, this is not the case.
-However, the first subspecies was found in 1837.
+The first subspecies was found in 1837.

-Distribution and Habitat
+Distribution and habitat

-It is found in the United States in isolated colonies in peninsular Florida, the Gulf Coast, south-east North Dakota south to southern Texas and the Colorado Front Range.
-Strays are found up to New Jersey to northern Arkansas.
-It is considered possibly extirpated from New York, Minnesota, Wyoming, Illinois, North and South Carolina, Alabama, Iowa, Georgia, and Montana, and definitely so from Pennsylvania.
+The Atrytone arogo is found in the Eastern and Midwestern United States, often stationed a few hundred kilometers away from the Atlantic Ocean or Gulf of Mexico.
+It generally resides in isolated colonies in peninsular Florida, the Gulf Coast, south-east North Dakota, southern Texas and the Colorado Front Range.
+Strays are found up from New Jersey to northern Arkansas.
+It is considered possibly extirpated from New York, Minnesota, Wyoming, Illinois, North and South Carolina, Alabama, Iowa, Georgia, Montana, as well as Pennsylvania.
+The Atrytone arogos thrives in grasslands and prairies, as well as flat woods and pine savannas.
+These ecosystems are threatened by wild fires, land management, or lack thereof, destroying viable habitats.
+This is a significant factor leading to their extirpation.

-Life Cycle
+Life cycle

 Mating

 Male Atrytone arogos arogos will perch on low vegetation near their host plants.
 These host plants vary in their region of location.
 A common host plant for the Atrytone arogos arogos is the big bluestem.
 These host plants are dense areas of grass suitable for larva.
 The males remain on the vegetation to find females to mate with.